luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 He then explains that extending such general laws is **the thing we must do** if we are to learn anything new beyond the outcome of the concrete experiment.
 The **price we pay**, of course, is we (scientists) stand to be proven wrong in the future.
-In other words, the nature of scientific laws or theories is they are "uncertain," subject to be fully-falsified or partially-refined.
+In other words, the nature of scientific laws or theories is they are **uncertain**, subject to be fully-falsified or partially-refined.

 {: .success}
 _It's not a **mistake** to say that [the law] is true in a region where you haven't looked yet.